Don’t take marketing skills for granted: they’re precious and need investment

-In recent years, the remit of the conference or exhibition marketer has expanded – mostly to cover more strategically critical areas of an event’s value proposition.
+In recent years, the remit of the B2B community marketer has expanded – mostly to cover more strategically critical areas of an event’s value proposition.

 The marketer’s role is no longer limited to planning and delivering a pre-event campaign to get ‘bums on seats’.
 It extends to how customers experience the event itself – i.e. the ‘brand experience’, or more often called the ‘customer experience’.